Full Tilt Boogie Band: Final agreement with a whole and fitting backing band

+Tourings with other acts throughout Canada and United States

-Full Tilt played their first session with Joplin on April 4, 1970, at the Fillmore West studios in San Francisco and began touring in May 1970.
+Full Tilt Boogie Band played their first session with Joplin on April 4, 1970, at the Fillmore West studios in San Francisco, California and began touring in May 1970.
 From June 28 to July 4, 1970, Joplin and Full Tilt joined the all-star Festival Express tour through Canada, performing alongside the Grateful Dead, Delaney and Bonnie, Rick Danko and The Band, Eric Andersen, and Ian & Sylvia.
 They played concerts in Toronto, Winnipeg, and Calgary.

-The Full Tilt Boogie Band's last public performance took place on August 12, 1970, at Harvard Stadium in Boston, Massachusetts.
+The group's last public performance took place on August 12, 1970, at Harvard Stadium in Boston, Massachusetts.
 A positive review appeared on the front page of The Harvard Crimson newspaper despite the fact that the band performed with makeshift sound amplifiers after their regular equipment was stolen in Boston.

+Last release by Joplin and her backing band, and her death

-During September 1970, Full Tilt and Joplin began recording a new album in Los Angeles with producer Paul A. Rothchild, who had produced recordings for The Doors.
-Although Joplin died before all the tracks were fully completed, there was still enough usable material to compile an LP, which became Pearl.
+During September 1970, Joplin and Full Tilt Boogie Band began recording a new album in Los Angeles, California with record producer Paul A. Rothchild, who had produced The Doors.
+Although Joplin died three months before all the tracks were fully completed, there was still enough usable material to compile an LP, which became her second solo album Pearl, released posthumously in January 1971.